SuzukaDev/suzukadev.github.io/content/articles/manuals/szk-krita-pixel-art-suite/index.md

 # K-Sprite

 K-Sprite is a **Pixel Art editor inside Krita** that is meant to add all the Pixel Art **features** that are missing in Krita.
 Like a pixel perfect brush, or tools for propper ellipses/circles, bezier lines, pixelated text, etc.

 {{< img_caption img="https://i.pinimg.com/originals/e7/95/d3/e795d3bfaa35b8843bf27b83e65a111d.gif" caption="A 'Drawing editor' inside a 'drawing editor'?" class="spoiler-blur" >}}

-> Is not meant to fully replace the process of drawing Pixel Art in Krita (because Krita is still a great tool for making pixel art!).
-Is meant to add those tools when you need them.
+> It’s not meant to fully replace the process of drawing Pixel Art in Krita (because Krita is still a great tool for that!).
+It’s meant to **add all those tools that I always missed** while doing Pixel Art, and to make **creating Pixel Art in Krita** {{< text_wavy2 "an even more awesome experience! 🥳" 0.5 0.1 6 >}}

 ## Tutorial